The FOURTH pART of our mission is to SERVE IN CHRIST'S LOVE

 The goal of Christian life is both growing as disciples and living out that discipleship in the world.
-For us, we chose to use the word mirroring to describe our activity.
 We are called to live out our life of discipleship by reflecting the love and grace of Jesus in our congregation, our community and our world.
-By the calling, gifting and power of the Holy Spirit, we reflect the attitudes and actions of Jesus in our world.
-Specifically, we do this through acts of comfort, healing, hospitality, humility and kindness.
+There are five key words that describe how we are called to do this: Comfort, Healing, Hospitality, Humility and Kindness.

 We seek to provide comfort to those who are afflicted by some kind of hardship.
 For those who find hardships in terms of basic needs (food & drink, shelter, clothing, etc), we seek to provide care as best we can.
 Because we are a smaller body with limited resources, our members tend to participate in this in conjunction with other agencies in our area.
 For instance, we support Project HOPE, our local food bank, as well as the local women's shelter in various ways.
 We also have members who work with FeedMySheep Outreach Ministries, a food and clothing ministry on the south side of New Castle.
 We also hold clothing and food drives at various times during the year to support the various ministries in which participate.